aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 validation_steps = 50
 workers = 120
 ```
-The training curve after 50 epochs is as follows:
+The training curve after 50 epochs is the following:

 ![alt text][image1]

+with loss: `0.0142` and val_loss: `0.0253`

 ## Results
 For the final results, we first run the QuadSim in the Follow me mode, with Spawn people enabled.